ibrahimbroachwala/ai-funkit-landing/mydeen/terms.md

 ## Governing Law and Jurisdiction

-These Terms shall be governed by and construed in accordance with the laws of [Insert Applicable Country or Region].
-Any dispute arising out of or in connection with these Terms or the use of the App shall be subject to the exclusive jurisdiction of the courts located in [Insert Applicable Jurisdiction].
+These Terms shall be governed by and construed in accordance with the laws of India.
+Any dispute arising out of or in connection with these Terms or the use of the App shall be subject to the exclusive jurisdiction of the courts located in Indian Jurisdiction.

 By using the **My Deen** App, you acknowledge that you have read, understood, and agreed to be bound by these Terms and Conditions.
 If you do not agree with any of these provisions, please refrain from using the App.